List of students of Plotinus: Zethos

 Zethos was a 3rd-century neoplatonist and disciple of Plotinus.
 Porphyry stated of Zethos in the Life of Plotinus, "Another friend was Zethos, an Arabian by descent, who married a daughter of Ammonius' friend Theodosius.
 Zethos, too, was a doctor.
 Plotinus was deeply attached to him and was always trying to divert him from the political career in which he stood high.
 Plotinus was on the most familiar terms with him, and used to stay with him at his country place, six miles from Minturnae, a property which had formerly belonged to Castricius Firmus."

 Zoticus

 Zoticus was a 3rd-century neoplatonic philosopher and student of Plotinus.
-Porphyry stated in the Life of Plotinus, Zoticus was a critic and poet, who also amended the text of Antimachus.
+Porphyry stated in the Life of Plotinus that Zoticus was a critic and poet who also amended the text of Antimachus.
 Zoticus also authored a poem upon the Atlantis story.
 His sight failed, and he died a little before Plotinus, as also did Paulinus.